71emj/compare/README.md

 * Each expression has limited length default to 50 characters (the idea is, if it's too long better split it up, also prevent endless chaining)
 * ...open to more suggestion

-Custom rules regarding keywords and word length screening can be passed as config object when importing CaseCompare into your project.
+Custom rules regarding keywords and word length screening can be passed as config object when importing Compare into your project.
 ``` javascript
 const Compare = require("./index");
 const rules = { limit: 50, keywords: ["document", "window", "process"] }; // the value here are set in default, you can custom the rules to your preference